likitha-paravathareddy/capstone/README.md

 - Used websockets
 - Teachers can chat with students using this function
 - Individual chat rooms are created using socket.io library

+#### 12. Login/Signup Page
+- 2 kinds of login pages: Faculty and Student
+- when you register using your email id an email is sent to that email id using nodemailer along with userid and password to login
+- JWT Authorisation is done in login page